RubberDucky5/shadery/README.md

 # shadery
 An exeriemental shader playground 🌈🔨

-I am very inexperienced with shaders, I just built this to make messing around with them a little easier.
+I am very inexperienced with shaders, I am just building this to make messing around with them a little easier.